K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 [esp32s3DevKitC1]: https://img.shields.io/badge/ESP3--S3_DevKitC1-blue "ESP32s3DevKitC-1"
 [M5AtomS3]: https://img.shields.io/badge/M5AtomS3-orange "M5AtomS3"

+17 March 2025 - Fixed bug where frequency was not initialized at startup, so the initial band was invalid (0) and no BAND LED would be lit.
+The precompiled file is updated to 17 March. and includes USB (A)SEND DTR.

 16 March 2025
 1. Fixed a decoder crash on TX when USB Keying is enabled for non-VCP radios like the 705 and 905.
 Now works with both radio types.